Oblomov: Plot summary

 Oblomov is swindled repeatedly by his "friends" Taranteyev and Ivan Matveyevich, his landlady's brother, and Stoltz has to undo the damage each time.
 The last time, Oblomov ends up living in penury because Taranteyev and Ivan Matveyevich are blackmailing him out of all of his income from the country estate, which lasts for over a year before Stoltz discovers the situation and reports Ivan Matveyevich to his supervisor.
 Meanwhile, Olga leaves Russia and visits Paris, where she bumps into Stoltz on the street.
 The two strike up a romance and end up marrying.

 However, not even Oblomov could go through life without at least one moment of self-possession and purpose.
 When Taranteyev's behavior at last reaches insufferable lows, Oblomov confronts him, slaps him, and finally kicks him out of the house.
 Sometime before his death he is visited by Stoltz, who had promised to his wife a last attempt at bringing Oblomov back to the world.
-During this visit Stoltz discovers that Oblomov has married his widowed landlady, Agafia Pshenitsina, and had a child – named Andrey, after Stoltz.
+During this visit Stoltz discovers that Oblomov has married his widowed landlady, Agafia Matvievna, and had a child – named Andrey, after Stoltz.
 Stoltz realizes that he can no longer hope to reform Oblomov, and leaves.
-Oblomov spends the rest of his life in a second Oblomovka, continuing to be taken care of by Agafia Pshenitsina as he used to be taken care of as a child.
+Oblomov spends the rest of his life in a second Oblomovka, continuing to be taken care of by Agafia Matvievna as he used to be taken care of as a child.
 She can prepare the food he likes, cares for the household, and makes sure that Oblomov does not have a single worrisome thought.

 By then Oblomov had already accepted his fate, and during the conversation he mentions "Oblomovitis" as the real cause of his demise.
 Oblomov dies in his sleep, finally fulfilling his wish to sleep forever.
 Stoltz adopts his son upon his death.